CiscoTestAutomation/yang/verifiers/docs/examples/netconf.rst

 -----------------

 In this section we will create custom Netconf verifier that counts the number of static routes in the device.
-First we create a new file called `count_verifier.py` in the `yang/verifiers` directory and implement method responsible for verifing get response.
+Example verifier is impelmented in /yang/verifiers/count_verifier.py module and code responsible for verifying get response is shown below.

 .. code-block:: python